ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 This will create a new Chrome UA 137.
 Let's go to our dashboard and see if we can spot it.

 1. Open the [button label="Elasticsearch"](tab-0) Instruqt tab
-2. Go to Dashboards using the left-hand navigation pane
+2. Go to `Dashboards` using the left-hand navigation pane
-3. Open `Ingress Proxy`
+3. Open `Ingress Proxy` (if it isn't already open)

 Look at the table of UAs that we added and note the addition of Chrome 137!
 You'll also note a new active alert `New UA Detected`!